Here’s What To Do If Your Battery Life Sucks On iOS 11

 All lithium-ion batteries (the kinds in phones, tablets, and most modern electronics) experience decay.
 After 500 charge cycles, the iPhone battery is designed to retain only 80% of its original capacity, so depending on use, you may start to see battery life dwindle after a year or so.
 Getting a new battery ($79 out of warranty through Apple), instead of spending a lot more money on a newer phone, may make your life better.

 Apple Support can run a remote test that will check your iPhone’s overall battery health.
-There’s also an app called Battery Life app that will determine whether or not you need a replacement.
+There’s also an app called Battery Life that will determine whether or not you need a replacement.
 And you can use Geekbench 4 ($1) to run a battery benchmark test, and let you compare your results to others with the same model.

 I’d really love to know what apps are draining your battery, and whether iOS 11.1 is better or worse for your battery life.